Kyle Farmer Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have a 4.03 team ERA that ranks 12th among all league pitching staffs.
+- The Rangers have the 14th-ranked team ERA across all league pitching staffs (4.11).

-- Rangers pitchers combine to allow the seventh-fewest home runs in baseball (138 total, 1.1 per game).
+- The Rangers rank 12th in baseball in home runs surrendered (147 total, 1.1 per game).

-- Heaney (9-6 with a 4.27 ERA and 122 strikeouts in 118 2/3 innings pitched) looks for his 10th victory when he makes the start for the Rangers, his 25th of the season.

-- His most recent time out came on Saturday against the Milwaukee Brewers, when the left-hander threw 3 2/3 innings, surrendering three earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.